nicemarcela/curl_project/src/pages/posts/003 - ariellaflowers.md

           productURL: "https://www.cocokind.com/products/watermelon-hemp-oil"
 ---

-Ariella is a model and stylist by [her Instagram](https://www.instagram.com/ariellaflowers/) you can guess she is a creative, brave soul.
-She shows part of it with her fun, pink coils!
-She shared with us a bit of her haircare.
+Ariella is a model and stylist, on [her Instagram](https://www.instagram.com/ariellaflowers/) you can get a glimpse of her creative, brave soul, she shows part of it with her fun, pink coils!
+She shared with us a bit of how she takes care of her pretty hair.

 For Ariella, detangling and retaining moisture is the most important when styling her hair.
 Most people don't pay too much attention to detangling.
 It's important to remember that it's a work of patience, if you don't have the time it might be better to invest in some up-do other than causing breakage to your curls.
 Don't be afraid to go wild!

-She uses the LCO Method for styling: (leave-in, cream, oil) which consists of moisturizing your hair, with a liquid-based product first, then a cream/butter and finish with oil for effortless, lasting hydration and ultimately lead to longer hair growth.
+She uses the LCO Method for styling: leave-in, cream, and oil.
+It consists of moisturizing your hair, with a liquid-based product first, then a cream/butter and finish with oil for effortless, lasting hydration and ultimately lead to longer hair growth.
 If you are a 4 type of curly you should DEFINITELY invest in this method. *[Curls To Go leave-in conditioner by Jane Carter Solution](https://www.janecartersolution.com/products/un-tangle-me-weightless-leave-in-8-oz)*, then *[Extreme Wetline gel](https://www.amazon.in/Xtreme-Professional-Styling-35-26-Ounce/dp/B003DCJEJK)* or *[Phyto Gel Crème](https://www.phyto.fr/242963/gel-creme-sculpteur-de-boucles.html)* and *[CocoKind Watermelon Hemp oil](https://www.cocokind.com/products/watermelon-hemp-oil)*, and her own hair CBD spray that she makes (yeah, I know...
 I'm also dying for the recipe!).

 Learning how to maximize styles and retain length is the most difficult for her:

 "It’s hard because our hair is like our minds, it changes all the time.
 As someone who transitioned from relaxers to natural while trimming my own hair, it can be a lot to learn.
 It’s a labor of love!"